CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_quality.rst

 Released line data products
 *****************************
 The released line data products include four dirty cubes and their associated dirty beam cubes.
 The three lowest frequency cubes (spectrally averaged by 3 channels) are validated independently, while the highest frequency, non-averaged cube (cube3) is not directly validated but generally follows the quality of the closest cube in frequency (cube2).
-The details of the validation are in "Validation of processed data products: HI".
+The details of the validation are in "Validation of processed data products: :ref:`HI`".

-Table of all released beams with the line validation status (“G”ood, “O”kay, “B”ad, or “N”o cube) for cubes 0-2 (cube?_qual)  plus the metrics used for the line validation (described in HI validation) can be exported using the VO infrastructure, more details are provided in section “User Interfaces”.
+Table of all released beams with the line validation status (“G”ood, “O”kay, “B”ad, or “N”o cube) for cubes 0-2 (cube?_qual)  plus the metrics used for the line validation (described in HI validation) can be exported using the VO infrastructure, more details are provided in section “:ref:`User Interfaces`”.

 .. figure:: images/dr_year1_HIc2_spring.png
   :align: center